tylerthedeveloper/tylerthedeveloper.github.io/_posts/2018-03-01-day-12-last-of-trees.md

 THis is a simple BFS (breadth-first-search) traversal

-# Second Question - V2
+# Warmup Question - V2
-**Level Order:** Given an implementation of a BINARY tree comprised of nodes with data values,print out the tree in level order, line by line
+**Level Order:** Given an implementation of a BINARY tree comprised of nodes with data values, print out the tree in level order, line by line

 **Input:** (Node)